AllJoyn-Cordova/cordova-chat-alljoyn/README.md

 cordova-chat-alljoyn
 ====================

 A sample app using the Cordova plugin for AllJoyn.

+This application implements a simple chat service which allows peer to peer chat between to devices over AllJoyn.

-Building and running on Windows
+Building and Running on Windows
 -------------------------------
-This app uses an unreleased Cordova feature so to build and run with Cordova scripts, one must use a custom version of cordova-lib and cordova-cli.
-Below is how to get the required versions.
-The commands are such that they work in a command prompt like Git Bash.
+For Windows compilation, a pre-release copy of Cordova libraries is required until the next Cordova release.
+One must use a custom version of cordova-lib and cordova-cli.

+This is how you clone the correct Cordova libraries:

 ```
 // Clone the right version of cordova-lib and cordova-cli